api3dao/vitepress-docs/docs/reference/dapis/understand/index.md

 various decentralized applications such as DeFi lending, synthetic assets, stable coins, derivatives, NFTs, and more.

-## Data feeds stored on-chain as beacons
+## Data feeds values stored on-chain

 API providers, owners of first-party Airnodes, store data feed values on-chain as individual beacons that in are turn sourced by the